SNP ministers urged to show 'leadership' to speed up booster programme

 He said: "We're increasing capacity.
 We're going to health care students, we're going to independent contractors, dentists, optometrists and whoever else, to try to increase that capacity."

-He said Scotland is leading the rest of the UK "by some distance".
+Mr Yousaf said Scotland was leading the rest of the UK "by some distance".

 Elsewhere, Deputy First Minister John Swinney encouraged Scots to take lateral flow tests more than twice a week, as he said he takes a test every time he leaves home.